dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 [contact@dgraph.io](mailto:contact@dgraph.io) or the [discuss forum](https://discuss.dgraph.io).

-Regular releases contain proprietary code for these features, and the features can enabled via the `--enterprise_features` flag.
+Regular releases contain proprietary code for these features, and the **features are enabled by default for 30 days in a new cluster**.
+After the trial period of 30 days you must obtain a license from Dgraph to keep on using these features.
+The license can be applied to the cluster by including it as the body of a POST request and calling `/enterpriseLicense` HTTP endpoint on any Zero server.

+{{% notice "note" %}}
+Your cluster would keep on running as usual, only the enterprise features would stop working after the 30-day trial period.
+{{% /notice %}}

 [dcl]: https://github.com/dgraph-io/dgraph/blob/master/licenses/DCL.txt